sconnel42/cicd-buzz/README.md

 # cicd-buzz

-A simple program used to create a CI/CD pipeline.
+A simple repository to show the results of a CI/CD pipeline.
 The pipeline consists of:
 * Github
 * TravisCI
 * BetterCode